 What Buyers Need to Know About PricingPricing Guide for Sellers

 ForSaleByOwner.com offers a Real-Time Home Value Estimator that you can fine-tune to reflect the conditions and specifics of your neighborhood.
-For $40 — 10% of the cost of a full appraisal — you can use this report to:
+This tool will allow you to:

 - See the sale prices of other houses in your neighborhood

 - Find out how the size, overall price and price per square foot of your home compares to other homes in the area

 - Weed out properties in the mix that really are not comparable to yours and slower sale

 Agents and Appraisals

 A realty agent will offer to do a Comparative Market Analysis (CMA) to identify the current market value of your house.
 Of course, a free CMA is a marketing tool to encourage you to list your home with that agent, so the agent will present evidence that the CMA supports a higher asking price.
 If you list with the agent, then she will pressure you to ‘listen to the market’ and lower your price - undermining the value of her own CMA.

 The most reliable estimate of home value is an appraisal conducted by a licensed appraiser who is familiar with your neighborhood.
 The Real-Time Home Value Estimator provides valuable context for making last-minute improvements and estimating your equity.
 However, your buyer’s lender will require an appraisal.
 We recommend that you order up an appraisal and then set your price accordingly.
 This will enable you to reach a sale price that is very likely to be accepted by the lender from the get-go.